thaliproject/thali/stories.md

 We will just use the local log to log the results of the discovery and message exchange.

-The point of this story is that we will have successfully integrated the native P2P infrastructure for both discovery and high bandwidth transfer into Node.jx.
+The point of this story is that we will have successfully integrated the native P2P infrastructure for both discovery and high bandwidth transfer into Node.jx.</del>

 # 0 - Turn on the lights